neo4j-php/php-cypher-dsl/README.md

 # php-cypher-dsl

-The `php-cypher-dsl` library provides a way to programmatically construct advanced Cypher queries in an object-oriented manner.
+The `php-cypher-dsl` library provides a way to construct advanced Cypher queries in an object-oriented and type-safe manner.

 ## Documentation